lizacherem/AIGT_RU/README.md

 code folder:
 Contains the code files used in this study.
+Data Preparation and Visualization: Notebooks 1–6 and 9.
+Experiments: Notebooks 7–8.

 plots folder: Contains all the plots/visualisations presented in the study.
 # Contributions